Custom AI that actually answers, not vague chat that escalates everything.

 Most off-the-shelf chatbots do one of two things badly.
 They either pattern-match on keywords and dump the user into a phone-tree of pre-written replies, or they're a thin wrapper around a generic LLM that confidently invents shipping policies you don't have.

-The shape of a useful AI agent is different.
-It's grounded in your actual content — help centre, policy docs, past tickets, product spec, internal wiki.
+A useful AI agent looks different.
+It's grounded in your actual content: help centre, policy docs, past tickets, product spec, internal wiki.
 It cites where its answers come from.
 It refuses when it doesn't know.
-It escalates to a human, with the full transcript, the moment a query crosses a threshold you've defined.
+It hands off to a human, with the full transcript, the moment a query crosses a threshold you've defined.
 And it improves measurably over time because someone is running an eval suite against it every week.

 Building that takes more than wiring an API key into Intercom.
-It takes retrieval engineering, prompt engineering, eval discipline, and a conversation about what the agent is — and isn't — allowed to do.
+It takes retrieval engineering, prompt engineering, eval discipline, and a real conversation about what the agent is and isn't allowed to do.

 How we build agents that ship

-The standard 4-week proof-of-value: define quality, ground it in your data, wire guardrails, deploy with measurement.
-Extend or stop based on the numbers — not on a demo that wowed someone in a meeting.
+The standard four-week proof of value: define quality, ground it in your data, wire guardrails, deploy with measurement.
+Extend or stop based on the numbers, not on a demo that wowed someone in a meeting.

 - 1

-Before we touch a model, we agree on the eval set: 30–100 real questions the agent must answer well, and the criteria for what "well" means.
-Without this, you can't tell if an upgrade actually improves anything.
+Before we touch a model, we agree on the eval set: 30 to 100 real questions the agent has to answer well, plus the criteria for what 'well' actually means.
+Without this, you can't tell whether an upgrade improved anything.

 - 2